Level I Courses:

 - ID 114 - APPLIED COLOR AND DESIGN THEORY FOR INTERIOR DESIGN

-- ID 122 - HISTORY OF INTERIOR ARCHITECTURE AND FURNISHINGS I or
+- ID 116 - INTERIOR MATERIALS AND PRODUCTS

 - ID 125* - HISTORY OF INTERIOR ARCHITECTURE AND FURNISHINGS II